challah/Week2/pull_request_template.md

-## Before submitting, make sure your project has all of these requirements!
+## Before submitting, make sure your project meets all of these requirements!

 ### Checklist
 - [ ] A paragraph introducing yourself